crf8472/libarcsdec/README.md

 - libwavpack >= 5.0.0
 - libsndfile >= 1.0.17

-If you do not need any of the default dependencies, you can switch them off independently from each other:
+If you do not need any of the optional default-on dependencies, you can switch them off independently from each other:

 - build without ffmpeg support by ``-DWITH_FFMPEG=OFF``
 - build without FLAC support by ``-DWITH_FLAC=OFF``
 - build without WavPack support by ``-DWITH_WVPK=OFF``

-If you need any of the optional dependencies, you can switch them on independently from each other:
+If you need any of the optional default-off dependencies, you can switch them on independently from each other:

-- build without libcue support by ``-DWITH_LIBCUE=ON``
+- build with libcue support by ``-DWITH_LIBCUE=ON``
-- build without libsndfile support by ``-DWITH_LIBSNDFILE=ON``
+- build with libsndfile support by ``-DWITH_LIBSNDFILE=ON``

-You can switch off each of these dependencies thereby leaving libarcstk as the only dependency.
+You can switch off or on each of these dependencies thereby leaving libarcstk as the only mandatory dependency.
 However, this entails that libarcsdec will only be able to read Cuesheets and WAVE-files with its respective builtin reading capabilities.

 ### Configure and start build